ConfigMgr

 Click Next.

-Validating the SCCM Reporting Services Point
+Validating the ConfigMgr Reporting Services Point

 With the installation of the reporting service point complete, it’s time to see if we can connect to the report server and see reports in our defined folder.
-By running tests, we can see if the Reporting Services can access the SCCM site database and retrieve the returned data.
+By running tests, we can see if the Reporting Services can access the ConfigMgr site database and retrieve the returned data.

 There are two main tests you should perform in order to validate that the SCCM reporting services point is working properly.
-All you are going to do is test the URL (http://<servername>/reports) in two different locations by following the exact same steps.
+All you are going to do is test the URL (http:///reports) in two different locations by following the exact same steps.
 The details about each test are listed below.

 Test 1